 -Dogs must be leashed and bring your own poop bag

-We have zero access to the school so there are no public restrooms, but we will have two hand washing stations at the market.
+We have zero access to the school so there are no public restrooms, but we will have a hand washing station at the market.
+There is also a cooler with potable water you may use to fill your own water bottles.

 Please know that we miss the good old days as much as anybody, the live music and lingering with friends and neighbors, that festive feeling of community amidst the bustling village of Tamworth.
 For now we will take these COVID-19 markets one week at a time, a work in progress for all of us.
 If it seems safe and reasonable to us and our town officials, we’ll keep going.
 If things take a turn for the worse, we’ll say goodbye for awhile and start sleeping late on Saturdays.